 The WUC Equine Academy is a new initiative aimed at supporting between six and 12 talented riders for one academic year (with the potential for this to be extended) whilst the rider is studying for any Higher Education award at Writtle University College.The package provides support in two forms:

-We recognise that for some talented competition riders, bringing a horse to university may not be possible (for example, for an international applicant).
-In this instance we will consider allocating a WUC-owned young horse, being produced for competition and sale, to a team of two or three talented riders as part of the PHPP initiative.
+We recognise that for some talented riders, bringing a horse to university may not be possible (for example, for an international applicant).
+In this instance we will consider involving students in a range of riding opportunities which, depending on the yearly circumstances, could include ‘re-training’, ‘re-habbing’ or potentially producing, a WUC-owned horse.
+Therefore, experience and flexibility are required of any students wishing to be involved in the diversity offered on the PHPP line.

-All applicants to the Equine Academy must be determined and dedicated competitive equestrians.
+All applicants to the Equine Academy must be dedicated (and ideally competitive) equestrians.
 They will understand their goals and see them realised with the support and guidance of experienced and professional in-house and guest coaches, whether the applicants’ discipline is Dressage, Showjumping, or Eventing, or another recognised horse sport.

 Follow the journey of me and my horse Felix (Hearsay II) conquering the showjumping world!